nikollou/classic-car-sensor-interface/README.md

 ============================

-Hi, I believe Sean has done an amazing job with this project and I plan to adapt it to my cars (I have three classis non-obd cars) and also enhance the features.
+Hi, I believe Sean has done an amazing job with this project and I plan to adapt it to my cars (I have three classiC non-obd cars) and also enhance the features.
 Maybe along the way I can help someone else too.

 Step 1 - Since Seab has not provided a schematic I will work to develop one and publish it.
 Step 2 - Test the module on the bench